wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 file_limit
 ----------

+.. deprecated:: 4.5.0

-Specifies a limit on the number of files that will be monitored by FIM.
-Files added when the database has reached the limit will be ignored.
+Specifies a limit on the number of files that FIM monitors.
+It ignores files added once the database reached the limit.

 .. code-block:: xml